-So Berkeley says that we can use general terms, if we wish.
+So Berkeley says that we can use general terms if we wish.

 We should be careful not to be misled into thinking that such terms correspond to some things.

-Such misuse of language can lead, as Hobbes counseled, to serious errors.
+Misuse of language can lead, as Hobbes counseled, to serious errors.

-Since we can not abstract, we can not have ideas of material objects; only discrete sensations, exist.
+Since we can not abstract, we can have no ideas of material objects.